JakasaurusRex/CakeBlog/README.md

 ![capyspin](https://github.com/user-attachments/assets/93c220ec-f7ab-4a48-af25-32782039e891)

 I am super happy with how this turned out!
 I did spend many hours on this but it was a learning experience for sure!
+If you would like to see how this stuff works check out my [github repo](https://github.com/JakasaurusRex/AnimalJam)!
 With this done and my serial communication setup from Lab 2, I can start working on moving the model using the joystick!

 As for the housing, I would like to enclose all of my components in a case with just the interactive parts visible on the top.
 I would also like to cut out a hole for the USB C port of the ESP so that it can be easily connected to a computer.
 I am planning on 3D printing the enclosure and painting it a pastel blue to match the original concept!
 I would also like to add little pictures of all the animals I end up including around the box for decoration.
 I have not finished the design on OnShape yet but I am going to do that next probably!